 The Perceptor is a new kind of feature that would change the car market forever because it would take us a step beyond the autonomous cars in development today.
 It could help reduce costs and stress, prevent accidents, and even improve the morale of drivers.
 This would enhance and complement the driving experience.

-I would like to thank Abhishek Roy and his team who have drawn the car concept representing the Perceptor.
+The Perceptor concept was imagined in April 2017 by Charles Bombardier and designed by Abhishek Roy and his team.
 Abhishek works in Mumbai, India, for LunaticKoncepts.
 He studied at Raffles Design International and designed, amongst others the Antipode supersonic aircraft and the Invitation airship.